 EMV is a set of security technologies and standards, and it stands for “Europay, Mastercard, and Visa.”

 NFC stands for “Near-Field Communication,” and this refers to the ability to wirelessly transfer information across short distances.
 NFC is used in “tap to pay” checkout terminals, where you hold your credit card or smartphone near the terminal to process a transaction.
+This is also referred to as a “contactless” payment method.

 Do Debit Cards Have EMV Technology?